huggingface/datasets/datasets/covost2/README.md

 ```

 ### Data Fields

-- file: A path to the downloaded audio file in .mp3 format.

 - audio: A dictionary containing the path to the downloaded audio file, the decoded audio array, and the sampling rate.
 Note that when accessing the audio column: `dataset[0]["audio"]` the audio file is automatically decoded and resampled to `dataset.features["audio"].sampling_rate`.
 Decoding and resampling of a large number of audio files might take a significant amount of time.
 Thus it is important to first query the sample index before the `"audio"` column, *i.e.* `dataset[0]["audio"]` should **always** be preferred over `dataset["audio"][0]`.